Sue: Oh no…

 But Crayford has been duped – the Kraals are going to destroy humanity with a deadly virus.

-The Doctor is led away to have his brain patterns stolen.
-Sarah uses her poisoned water supply and an electrical cable to incapacitate an android.
+When the Doctor is led away to have his brain patterns stolen, Sarah incapacitates an android with an electrical cable.

 The Doctor’s head is about to explode when Sarah rescues him.
 Again.